Kesme

 Kesme or erişte is a type of egg noodle found in various Central Asian countries.
 It is also found in Turkish cuisine and is called erişte and “kesme” in modern standard Turkish.
 The word itself is a nominalisation of the verb to cut or to slice, referring to the slicing of the dough involved in preparing the noodles.
 The term may refer to the noodles themselves, or the prepared dish made with them.
 Kesme is traditionally a homemade dish, and not often found at restaurants or cafés.
 In Turkey, kesme is also known as "erişte", and eaten generally in winter.
 It is made from flour, egg, water, salt and milk.
-These ingredients are worked into a dough, which is rolled out, cut, and dried in the sun or an oven after dried for a day.
+These ingredients are worked into a dough, which is rolled out, cut, and dried in the sun or an oven after drying for a day.

 Kesme preparation

 The dough for kesme usually consists of flour, water, salt, and an egg.
 The dough is rolled out into a large thin circle, and left to dry for a while.
 It is then lightly floured, folded over several times accordion-style, and sliced into strips, which are then separated.
 The process has been illustrated, step by step.
 The kesme may be boiled immediately in a broth often containing ingredients such as potatoes, meat, carrots, peppers, and tomatoes, or left to harden and stored.
 Kesme is often made in a kazan.